Tate's triok: Reproduction

 Tate's triok, along with other marsupials, do not have well-developed placenta and so their young are born underdeveloped.
 In order for the organism to survive, the young has to continue to grow in their mother's pouch for a certain amount of time after birth.
 Each mother only has two teats and so only two offspring can be born at a time to ensure that both babies would get enough nutrients to survive.

-Reasons for Endangerment
+Reasons for endangerment

 There can be multiple reasons for the organism's small species number.
-The organism doesn't have a very large habitat and previous studies have indicated that the species is limited to only this small area in West Fergusson.
+The organism does not have a very large habitat and previous studies have indicated that the species is limited to only this small area in West Fergusson.
 This small area of land is also used frequently in logging by businesses or hunters.
 This decrease in trees is lowering the suitable habitats for the Tate's triok which may be lowering the population number as a whole.